Clarivate (NYSE:CLVT) Issues FY 2022 Earnings Guidance

 Clarivate (NYSE:CLVT – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of $0.85-$0.95 for the period, compared to the consensus EPS estimate of $0.87.
 The company issued revenue guidance of $2.80 billion-$2.88 billion, compared to the consensus revenue estimate of $2.82 billion.

+Clarivate (NYSE:CLVT – Get Rating) last posted its quarterly earnings results on Monday, May 9th.
+The company reported $0.21 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.18 by $0.03.
+Clarivate had a positive return on equity of 4.89% and a negative net margin of 4.77%.
+The business had revenue of $662.20 million for the quarter, compared to analyst estimates of $662.84 million.
+During the same period last year, the company earned $0.13 EPS.
+The firm’s revenue was up 54.6% on a year-over-year basis.
+As a group, equities research analysts expect that Clarivate will post 0.75 earnings per share for the current year.

-In other Clarivate news, insider James Gordon Samson sold 58,000 shares of the business’s stock in a transaction on Wednesday, May 11th.
-The shares were sold at an average price of $13.91, for a total transaction of $806,780.00.
-Following the transaction, the insider now directly owns 888,787 shares of the company’s stock, valued at approximately $12,363,027.17.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Corporate insiders own 24.88% of the company’s stock.
+In other news, insider James Gordon Samson sold 58,000 shares of the firm’s stock in a transaction dated Wednesday, May 11th.
+The stock was sold at an average price of $13.91, for a total value of $806,780.00.
+Following the completion of the transaction, the insider now owns 888,787 shares in the company, valued at approximately $12,363,027.17.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Insiders sold a total of 124,000 shares of company stock valued at $1,745,360 in the last 90 days.
+24.88% of the stock is owned by corporate insiders.

-Several hedge funds have recently made changes to their positions in the company.
-US Bancorp DE increased its position in Clarivate by 5.6% during the 1st quarter.
-US Bancorp DE now owns 14,343 shares of the company’s stock valued at $240,000 after buying an additional 765 shares in the last quarter.
-NEXT Financial Group Inc raised its position in shares of Clarivate by 135.1% in the 4th quarter.
-NEXT Financial Group Inc now owns 1,615 shares of the company’s stock worth $38,000 after purchasing an additional 928 shares during the last quarter.
-MML Investors Services LLC boosted its stake in Clarivate by 6.8% in the 4th quarter.
-MML Investors Services LLC now owns 15,460 shares of the company’s stock worth $364,000 after purchasing an additional 991 shares in the last quarter.
-Penserra Capital Management LLC grew its position in Clarivate by 50.0% during the 1st quarter.
-Penserra Capital Management LLC now owns 5,322 shares of the company’s stock valued at $89,000 after purchasing an additional 1,774 shares during the last quarter.
-Finally, Cetera Investment Advisers increased its stake in Clarivate by 17.0% during the 4th quarter.
-Cetera Investment Advisers now owns 18,085 shares of the company’s stock valued at $425,000 after purchasing an additional 2,622 shares in the last quarter.
-Hedge funds and other institutional investors own 90.87% of the company’s stock.
+Institutional investors have recently bought and sold shares of the stock.
+Walleye Trading LLC grew its holdings in Clarivate by 3,162.5% during the first quarter.
+Walleye Trading LLC now owns 33,688 shares of the company’s stock worth $565,000 after purchasing an additional 34,788 shares during the period.
+AlphaCrest Capital Management LLC grew its holdings in Clarivate by 47.7% during the first quarter.
+AlphaCrest Capital Management LLC now owns 25,536 shares of the company’s stock worth $428,000 after purchasing an additional 8,243 shares during the period.
+Cetera Investment Advisers grew its holdings in Clarivate by 17.0% during the fourth quarter.
+Cetera Investment Advisers now owns 18,085 shares of the company’s stock worth $425,000 after purchasing an additional 2,622 shares during the period.
+MML Investors Services LLC grew its holdings in Clarivate by 6.8% during the fourth quarter.
+MML Investors Services LLC now owns 15,460 shares of the company’s stock worth $364,000 after purchasing an additional 991 shares during the period.
+Finally, US Bancorp DE grew its holdings in Clarivate by 5.6% during the first quarter.
+US Bancorp DE now owns 14,343 shares of the company’s stock worth $240,000 after purchasing an additional 765 shares during the period.
+Institutional investors and hedge funds own 90.87% of the company’s stock.

 About Clarivate (Get Rating)